The nationally coordinated response to seek and destroy citrus canker (Xanthomonas citri subsp.

 This means that all citrus trees and parts of these trees, including fruit, cannot be moved into, out of or within the Restricted Areas.
 Propagation and planting of these plants is also prohibited.

-Broader Control Areas, covering a 50km radius around both Kununurra and Wyndham, remain in place, preventing the movement of citrus plants and fruit from these areas.
+Broader Control Areas remain in place, covering a 50km radius around both Kununurra and Wyndham, preventing the movement of citrus plants and fruit from these areas.

 Find out more about the WA Quarantine area including maps.